 Frequently Asked Questions

-• We are currently accepting Colorado Medicaid (Health First Colorado), and are in the process of applying to become providers for other insurances.
+• Colorado: We are currently accepting Colorado Medicaid (Health First Colorado), and are in the process of applying to become providers for other insurances.

 • The length of time recommended for speech therapy depends on several factors, such as underlying conditions, severity, age and frequency of therapy.
 This will vary across different clients with different needs.